Bylaws of Lee County Master Gardeners Association (LCMGA) Adopted 11/3/2021

 Section 3 – Those Active members present at a regular or special meeting of LCMGA represent a quorum and shall conduct general business.
 Decisions will be based on a simple majority of Active members present.

-Section 4 - Members of the LCMGA who are authorized to vote are: Active, Lifetime, Associate and Honorary members.
+Section 4 – Active members of the LCMGA are authorized to vote.

 Article VI – COMMITTEES

 Section 1 - The Association standing committees will be: Budget Committee, Projects Committee, Special Grants Committee, and Caring Committee.

 Section 2 - The President or the Board has the authority to appoint additional committees as needed.

 Section 3 - The Projects Committee initiated in 2012 is chaired by the President and includes three non-Board, voting members.
 The committee is charged by the LCMGA Board to evaluate proposed projects requiring more than 100 work hours or financial resource support to determine suitability for a long-term commitment by the Association.
 The Board has approved the procedures for review.